mertkahyaoglu/atom-video/README.md

 * [React.js](https://facebook.github.io/react/)
 * [Redux](http://redux.js.org/)
 * [Webpack](http://webpack.github.io/)

+# Slide
+Slides about the project can be found [here](https://slides.com/mertkahyaoglu/senior).

 # Note:
 This package is not working right now due to the content security policy of Atom.
 Once [this](https://github.com/atom/atom/pull/11552) PR gets merged, it will be published to Atom Packages.